 Since it is a relatively new virus that is still being studied, no viable treatment or immunization has been endorsed at this point.
 Because of this, prevention is our only tool to face COVID-19.
 The sanitary authorities of our country and the world have called for preventative measures such as proper hand washing, use of face masks, and cleaning of surfaces.

-One of the most significant preventive measures to keep away from these risks, are the viral decontamination and preventive disinfection of surfaces and objects in buildings, houses, vehicles and any other type of public and private facilities.
+One of the most significant preventive measures to keep away from these risks, is the viral decontamination and preventive disinfection of surfaces and objects in buildings, houses, vehicles, and any other type of public and private facilities.

 Leave it to the professionals